kenjohansen/optin-manager/implementation_plan.md

 ---

+**Code Quality and Definition of Done Standards:**
+All implementation must adhere to the code quality standards and definition of done described at the end of this document.
+No feature is considered complete until these standards are met.

 ## Phase 1: Core SMS & Opt-In Management (MVP)
 **Focus:** Basic SMS/email sending, consent management, compliance, and admin UI.